DataDog/integrations-core/docs/dev/new_check_howto.md

 integration tile.
 To be used as such, they should be referenced in the `## Overview` and/or `## Setup` sections in `README.md` as markdown images using their public URLs.
-Because the integrations-core and integrations-extras repositories are public, a public URL can be gotten for any of these files via `https://raw.githubusercontent.com`.
+Because the integrations-core and integrations-extras repositories are public, a public URL can be obtained for any of these files via `https://raw.githubusercontent.com`.

 The `logos` folder should contain **three** images with filenames and sizes that exactly match the following specifications.
 Underneath each specification is a